msalaani/SC2-Workshops/Session 1/README.md

 ~~~~

 ##### Binary (Base2)
 The unit of information. before to get recognized by the OS or the browser.
 Ascii code is represented as a binary of 8-bits (byte/octet).

+Composed by an alphabet of
+`01`

 Every 8 bits get converted to ascii and get recognized.
 `1100001 --> 97 --> 'a'`

 in python